Lineworker: Duties

 Powerline workers work on electrically energized (live) and de-energized (dead) power lines.
 They may perform several tasks associated with power lines, including installation or replacement of distribution equipment such as capacitor banks, distribution transformers on poles, insulators and fuses.
 These duties include the use of ropes, knots, and lifting equipment.
 These tasks may have to be performed with primitive manual tools where accessibility is limited.
 Such conditions are common in rural or mountainous areas that are inaccessible to trucks.

 High voltage transmission lines can be worked live with proper setups.
 The lineworker must be isolated from the ground.
 The lineworker wears special conductive clothing that is connected to the live power line, at which point the line and the lineworker are at the same potential, allowing the lineworker to handle the wire.
-The lineworker may still be electrocuted if he completes an electrical circuit, for example by handling both ends of a broken conductor.
+The lineworker may still be electrocuted if he or she completes an electrical circuit, for example by handling both ends of a broken conductor.
 Such work is often done by helicopter by specially trained powerline workers.
 Isolated line work is only used for transmission-level voltages and sometimes for the higher distribution voltages.
 Live wire work is common on low voltage distribution systems within the UK and Australia as all linesmen are trained to work 'live'.
 Live wire work on high voltage distribution systems within the UK and Australia is carried out by specialist teams.